 NDP says Liberals hiding gas plant docs with code

-A power plant in Oakville, Ont., that was cancelled by the Liberals is seen in this undated photo.
+A power plant in Mississauga, Ont., that was cancelled by the Liberals is seen in this undated photo.

 Published Friday, November 9, 2012 12:40PM EST

 Last Updated Saturday, November 10, 2012 8:08AM EST

 TORONTO -- The governing Liberals are trying to hide documents related to the costly cancellation of gas plants in Mississauga and Oakville, the NDP charged Friday.

 The New Democrats put in a freedom of information request for documents that made reference to "Project Vapour" -- a code name the Liberals used in their correspondence about the gas plants.

 But the cabinet office denied the existence of any such records, even though some have already been released, said NDP critic Peter Tabuns.

 Emails that were among thousands of documents reluctantly released last month by the Liberals include correspondence between high-ranking officials in the premier's office and cabinet office that directly mention Project Vapour.